image

 • It's important to save your working file on your local desktop and avoid saving it on a server or in the cloud.

-• Backup files cannot be used to connect to project files, so if you need information from a backup file, you must manually copy and paste it into your current working file.
+• Working File backups are standard Vectorworks files and cannot be used to reconnect to Project Files, so if you need information from a backup file, you must manually copy and paste it.

-Checking Out & Committing to the Project File
+Checking Out and Committing to the Project File

 Check out all the necessary layers and objects for a specific task.
 This will streamline and improve efficiency.
 Conversely, avoid checking out unnecessary items that others may need.
 Successful Project Sharing requires careful planning and effective communication.

-If you need to continue working while not connected to the project file, you can check out objects and work in offline mode.
+If you need to continue working while not connected to the Project File, you can check out objects and work in Offline mode.
 Keep in mind that, once offline, you can’t check out additional objects, so make sure you have everything you need checked out.
-Additionally, you can’t commit your work until you reconnect to the project file, so plan accordingly.
+You also can’t commit your work until you reconnect to the project file, so plan accordingly.

 WATCH NOW